sanghack81/sanghack81.github.io/index.md

 ## News
+- (Jul 2023) Five master students joined the Lab.
+- (Jun 2023) Causal dynamics learning paper by Inwoo is accepted to a workshop at ICML 2023.
 - (Jan 2023) Inwoo's paper on local causal discovery using neural network is accepted at CLeaR 2023!
 - (Dec 2022) Four students joined the Lab!
 - (July 2022) Five master students joined Causality Lab!